-As a family who is eating healthier, and half of our family trying to lose a substantial amount of weight, I quickly learned that diabetic cookbooks, like Healthy Calendar, have the kind of wholesome recipes that we need.
-The Healthy Calendar includes hundreds of recipes too — all of them laid out according to month, which also includes weekly menus and shopping lists.
+I’ve quickly learned that diabetic cookbooks, like Healthy Calendar, have the kind of wholesome recipes that we need.
+The Healthy Calendar Diabetic Cooking cookbook includes hundreds of recipes too — all of them laid out according to month, which also includes weekly menus and shopping lists.
 As someone who loves timesavers and things perfectly organized, I am a huge fan of all of this.

-Now, as I mentioned this chili is veggie loaded.
+Now, as I mentioned this chili is packed full of veggies.
 When you make it, be sure to prep everything beforehand and then it’s a breeze to cook up.
 For the zucchini, I cut it in quarters lengthwise and then sliced to give little triangle chunks.
 The carrots were peeled and then sliced in my food processor (you could do it by hand).
 The original recipe called for green bell peppers, but we decided to go with a red bell peppers, which definitely made this a colorful chili.

 While you could have this chili anytime, I think it’s particularly great for game day.
 So often game day food isn’t the healthiest and while I love those things as much as the next person, this recipe is something everyone can enjoy, even if they aren’t losing weight or a person with diabetes.

-I served our Veggie Chili with optional toppings, such as shredded cheese, light sour cream, sliced jalapenos and hot sauce for those who wanted it spicier (note: adding toppings may alter the nutritional content of the recipe) .
-You don’t have to include those things, but everyone in our house liked creating their own chili masterpieces.
+I served our Veggie Chili with optional toppings, such as shredded cheese, light sour cream, sliced jalapenos and hot sauce for those who wanted it spicier.
+Of course, adding toppings will alter the nutritional content of the recipe.
+You don’t have to use extra toppings — this chili is delicious without extras — but everyone in our house liked creating their own chili masterpieces.

 - Serves: 8 servings